AcceptsA LookML field name and the associated user attribute

 access_filter must have a value in the referenced user attribute.
 This even applies to those with the Admin role, despite the fact that they can see all data.
 Users who don’t have a user attribute value set will receive an error when trying to view the Explore.

-To give an admin or another user access to all non-null values of a string field, set the user attribute data type to String Filter (advanced), and use a value of
+To give an admin or another user access to all values of a string field, set the user attribute data type to String Filter (advanced), and use a value of